A Hybrid Framework for Reinsurance Optimization: Integrating Generative Models and Reinforcement Learning: Introduction

 The insurance and reinsurance industries play a pivotal role in managing financial risks and ensuring economic stability.
 Reinsurance, which involves the transfer of risk from insurers to reinsurers, is a cornerstone of risk management strategies aimed at maintaining solvency and optimizing financial performance.
 However, designing effective reinsurance strategies remains a highly complex challenge due to the stochastic nature of claims, multi-dimensional constraints, and the dynamic interplay between risk retention, profitability, and regulatory compliance \cite{Asmussen_and_Albrecher2010, Schmidli2008}.

+A central difficulty lies in managing tail risk: catastrophic but rare claims can dominate portfolio outcomes, and classical actuarial models often underestimate such events.
+This motivates the need for adaptive, data-driven frameworks that explicitly account for tail behavior and align with evolving solvency regulations.This emphasis on catastrophe risk and model-based stress testing aligns with recent RMIR perspectives on data science for catastrophe modeling and disaster risk reduction \cite{Steptoe2022_RMIR,Surminski2018_RMIR}.

-Traditional approaches to reinsurance optimization, such as the classical Cram\'{e}r-Lundberg model, have provided foundational insights into surplus dynamics and ruin probabilities.
+Traditional approaches to reinsurance optimization, such as the classical Cram\'{e}r---Lundberg model, have provided foundational insights into surplus dynamics and ruin probabilities.
 These models, while mathematically rigorous, rely on static assumptions about premium rates and claim distributions, limiting their applicability to modern reinsurance practices.
 Extensions to these models, including proportional and layered reinsurance structures, address some of these limitations but often remain computationally intensive and insufficiently adaptable to high-dimensional, real-world scenarios \cite{Gerber1970, Albrecher_et_al2017}.

-In recent years, advances in machine learning and artificial intelligence (AI) have demonstrated transformative potential in addressing challenges across the insurance domain.
-Generative AI models, such as Variational Autoencoders (VAEs), have shown promise in capturing complex data distributions and generating synthetic data reflective of rare and catastrophic events that are underrepresented in historical datasets \cite{Kingma_and_Welling2014, Goodfellow_et_al2014}.
-Concurrently, reinforcement learning (RL) techniques, particularly Proximal Policy Optimization (PPO), have emerged as powerful tools for sequential decision-making and dynamic optimization in uncertain environments \cite{Schulman_et_al2017}.
+Recent surveys highlight that static optimization struggles in the presence of heavy-tailed claims and under regulatory frameworks such as Solvency~II and IFRS~17 \cite{Mikosch2009, Embrechts_et_al2014}.

+Building on this, a growing literature explores optimization of reinsurance treaties in dynamic and stochastic settings \cite{Schmidli2008, Albrecher_et_al2017}.
+Parallel advances in machine learning open new opportunities: generative models such as Variational Autoencoders (VAEs) capture complex data distributions and generate synthetic samples, helping address data scarcity and the underrepresentation of catastrophic claims \cite{Kingma_and_Welling2014, Goodfellow_et_al2014, Wuthrich2020}.
+Reinforcement learning (RL), particularly Proximal Policy Optimization (PPO), has demonstrated strong performance in sequential decision-making under uncertainty \cite{Schulman_et_al2017, Kolm_et_al2020}, with recent applications highlighting its promise in insurance risk management \cite{Buehler2019, Buehler2022}.
+Related RMIR contributions underscore the role of advanced analytics and organizational learning for risk management, reinforcing the relevance of our hybrid approach \cite{TextMining2024_RMIR,Resilience2023_RMIR}.

+Despite these advances, little work has combined generative modeling of claim processes with dynamic optimization of reinsurance strategies.
+Our contribution is to close this gap by proposing a hybrid framework that explicitly targets tail-risk robustness in reinsurance optimization.